-While paramedics participating in the pilot projects are able to triage patients according to protocol effectively, it has been challenging for the paramedics and project leaders to determine which patients the urgent care centers would accept.
-Urgent care centers have sometimes rejected patients who have minor conditions that are often safely treated outside an ED, such as a dislocated shoulder.
+While paramedics participating in the pilot projects were able to triage patients according to protocol effectively, it was challenging for the paramedics and project leaders to determine which patients the urgent care centers would accept.
+Urgent care centers sometimes rejected patients who have conditions that can be safely treated outside an ED, such as a dislocated shoulder.
 Interviews with project managers and paramedics suggest that urgent care centers may be hesitant to accept patients transported by an ambulance since that is a new practice for them.
 In addition, the range of services offered by urgent care centers varies substantially.
-For example, some urgent care centers do not have the capacity to administer intravenous fluids, which limits their ability to treat persons with dehydration and other conditions that could be treated safely outside of an ED.
+For example, some urgent care centers do not have the capacity to administer intravenous fluids, which limits their ability to treat persons with dehydration and other conditions that can be treated safely outside of an ED.

-Table 12 displays estimates of the savings associated with two of the three alternate destination - medical care projects.
-Data for the third site are not included because it had only enrolled two patients as of June 30, 2017.
-These projects saved \$3,640.
-The estimates of savings are based on estimates of the difference between the amounts insurers pay for treatment of the same condition in an ED and an urgent care center.
+Table 12 displays estimates of the potential savings associated with two of the three alternate destination -urgent care projects.
+Data for the third site are not included because it had only enrolled two patients before it closed in November 2017.
+These projects potentially avoided costs of \$3,640.
+The estimates of potential savings are based on estimates of the difference between the amounts insurers pay for treatment of the same condition in an ED and an urgent care center.
 Costs for ambulance transports were not reduced because no transports were avoided.

 Table 12.
-Savings Associated with the Alternate Destination - Urgent Care Projects
+Potential Savings Associated with the Alternate Destination - Urgent Care Projects

 Variable Amount

-CP002 - UCLA - Glendale and Santa Monica CP003 - Orange
+UCLA - Glendale and Santa Monica Orange

 Total Enrollment 12 34

 Total Patients Treated in an Urgent Care Center and Released 6 29

-Estimated Savings per ED Visit Avoided \$104 \$104
+Estimated Difference Between the Cost of an ED Visit and an Urgent Care Visit \$104 \$104

-Total Savings \$624 \$3,016
+Total Potential Savings \$624 \$3,016

-Savings per Patient Enrolled \$52 \$89
+Potential Savings per Patient Enrolled \$52 \$89

-More data are needed to draw firm conclusions about the alternate destination - urgent care model.
+More data are needed to draw firm conclusions about the alternate destination - urgent care concept.
 Paramedics participating in the alternate destination - urgent care projects have demonstrated capacity to evaluate patients according to triage protocols to determine whether they are candidates for treatment at an urgent care center.
 No patients experienced adverse outcomes.
-However, only 48 patients were enrolled across the three sites over 21 months, in large part because many people with eligible conditions called 911 at times at which urgent care centers were not open.
+However, only 48 patients were enrolled across the three sites over 26 months, in large part because many people with eligible conditions called 911 at times at which urgent care centers were not open.
 The only concept for which fewer people were enrolled - Directly Observed Therapy for Tuberculosis - is being tested at only one site and involves people who have a rare condition.
 In addition, two of the 48 patients enrolled were transferred to an ED following admission to an urgent care center and nine were rerouted to an ED because the urgent care center declined to accept the patient.
 These findings suggest that for alternate destination - urgent care projects to offer a viable alternative to EDs, screening protocols will need to be more closely aligned with the capabilities of urgent care centers and the illnesses and injuries they are willing to treat.
 The savings generated were modest due to the low enrollment and the design of the project, which only changed the location to which patients were transported and did not reduce the number of transports.